By Marika Sboros

 “Miraculously”, Strydom got the HPCSA to do her bidding, Van der Nest said.

-The PAIA email chain suggests something more prosaic than miracle.
+The PAIA email chain suggests something more pedestrian than miracle.
 Wentzel-Viljoen’s enthusiastic support from within the HPCSA facilitated the hearing.

-Noakes now explains to audiences he addresses that the HPCSA case against him has no merit.
+In his talks, Noakes now explains to audiences that the HPCSA case against him has no merit.

 Firstly, Noakes says that he very clearly answered a “we” question from Leenstar.
 A recent publication by a prominent South African medical ethicist in the South African Medical Journal supports that.